Internet-Draft Key Transparency Protocol March 2025

 3. Tree Construction

-A Transparency Log is a verifiable data structure that maps label-version pairs to cryptographic keys or other structured data.
+A Transparency Log is a verifiable data structure that maps a label-version pair to some unstructured data such as a cryptographic public key.
 Labels correspond to user identifiers, and a new version of a label is created each time the label's associated value changes.
-Transparency Logs have an epoch counter which is incremented every time a new set of label-version pairs are added.

-KT uses a prefix tree to commit to a mapping between each label-version pair and a commitment to the label's value at that version.
-Every time the prefix tree changes, its new root hash is stored in a log tree.
-The benefit of the prefix tree is that it is easily searchable, and the benefit of the log tree is that it can easily be verified to be append-only.
-The data structure powering KT combines a log tree and a prefix tree, and is called the combined tree structure.
+KT uses a prefix tree to store a mapping from each label-version pair to a commitment to the label's value at that version.
+Every time the prefix tree changes, its new root hash and the current timestamp are stored in a log tree.
+The benefit of the prefix tree is that it is easily searchable and the benefit of the log tree is that it can easily be verified to be append-only.
+The data structure powering KT combines a log tree and a prefix tree, and is called the combined tree.

-This section describes the operation of both prefix and log trees at a high level and the way that they're combined.
-More precise algorithms for computing the intermediate and root values of the trees are given in Section 7.
+This section describes the operation of prefix trees, log trees, and the combined tree structure, at a high level.
+More precise algorithms for computing the intermediate and root values of the trees are given in Section 9.

 3.1.
 Terminology